yazarbrahim/TryHackMe---Red-Team-Writeups/LazyAdmin.md

 The listed files (`404.php`, `db.php`, `do_attachment.php`, `do_sitemap.php`, etc.) appear to be **PHP script components**.
 The folder name `/inc` often stands for "**include**" or "**includes**," meaning these are files designed to be included by other main scripts to perform specific functions (like connecting to a database, handling sitemaps, or showing alert messages).

-In this directory, there is also a mysql_backup directory where we obtained an SQL file and we click it
+In this directory, there is also a mysql_backup directory where we obtained an SQL file, and we click it

 ![25036cc56eb1ce860d9753ad786eb6d5.png](resources/25036cc56eb1ce860d9753ad786eb6d5.png)